rya-sge/access-denied/_posts/EthenaLab-overview.md

 The funding and basis spread can be floating or fixed depending upon if the protocol uses non-deliverable or deliverable derivatives positions to hedge the backing asset delta.

 The funding and basis spread has historically generated a positive return given the mismatch in demand and supply for leverage in crypto as well as the existence of positive baseline funding.

+### Negative funding rate

 If funding rates are deeply negative for a sustained period of time, such that the staked asset revenue cannot cover the funding and basis spread cost, the Ethena "reserve fund" is designed to bear the cost.

 [Learn more about the protocol revenue.](https://docs.ethena.fi/solution-overview/protocol-revenue-explanation)